AxonIQ/reference-guide/axon-framework/events/event-processors/streaming.md

 This timeout is met whenever the token's timestamp (e.g., the `timestamp` column of your `token_entry` table) exceeds the `claimTimeout` of the `TokenStore`.
 By default, the `claimTimeout` value equals 10 seconds.
 To adjust it, you must configure a `TokenStore` instance through its builder, as shown in the [Token Store](#token-store) section.
+If you use Spring Boot, you can alternatively set the `axon.eventhandling.tokenstore.claim-timeout` for example to `30s` to increase it to 30 seconds.

 The token's timestamp is equally crucial in deciding when the timeout is met.
 The streaming processor thread holding the claim is in charge of updating the token timestamp.